solosage1/anyprice-oracle/EIP.md

 excessive gas overhead.

 [^1]: The EIP-2362 specification *recommends* (SHOULD) a convention for `bytes32` feed IDs (typically derived from `keccak256(symbol, granularity)`), promoting interoperability.
 However, it does not mandate a single global registry or enforce this scheme, so adherence is de-facto.
-[^2]: The ~47k gas figure for `L1CrossDomainMessenger.sendMessage` is an approximate average observed on OP Mainnet around April 2025.
-Actual gas can vary (±15% or more) depending on factors like storage slot warmth and batch submission context.
+[^2]: The ≈ 41-43k gas figure for `L1CrossDomainMessenger.sendMessage` is based on typical observations on OP Mainnet.
+A safe ceiling of 45k is recommended for budgeting, as actual gas can vary (±15% or more) depending on factors like storage slot warmth and batch submission context.
 Implementers should benchmark for their specific use case.

 ## Citations